Kim Kardashian, Sylvester Stallone, and Meek Mill are Among the Recent Celebrities Taking on Criminal Justice Reform

 Kim Kardashian has recently taken an interest in criminal justice reform and utilized her Twitter account to campaign for clemency for Alice Marie Johnson.
 Kim has realised that with a following as large as the one she has, making positive changes to the lives of others is something worth doing.
 You don’t have to have as many followers as Mrs. Kardashian in order to spread a message to the followers you do have.
 With this being said, if you did want to try and improve your online presence, then it wouldn’t hurt to visit sites such as Buzzoid, to find out how this could be possible.
 You may not have the lifestyle like Kim does, but as long as you are making a change to the life of others, that’s what matters at the end of the day.

 With Kim being such an inspiration for many people already, whether it is her worth ethic, outfit choices or her commitment to her family, it wouldn’t come as a surprise to find that some people would check out sites such as https://www.socialfollow.co, in the hopes of gaining more Instagram followers and understanding (slightly) how it would be to feel like Kim and other influencers with a lot of followers.
+It’s easy to grow a following online if you already command a sizeable audience, but for those who are not privileged in this regard, it can be difficult to gain a foothold on social media platforms.
+YouTube is notoriously difficult due to the competition from an almost constant stream of content.
+Services like Get Fans (youtube views kaufen) can assist with this and give a channel the boost that it needs to grow its figures and rankings on the site organically.
 It’s not just about getting all the followers that people are interested in, but a few people are taking inspiration from Kim (or other celebrities) and are keen to become models on instagram as well.

 Johnson, a 63-year-old great-grandmother, was arrested in 1996 and was sentenced to life in prison for a first-offense, non-violent drug conviction.
 Last week, in a meeting that has since become highly publicized and debated on social media, Kardashian and President Trump conferred over the issue of prison reform and Kardashian’s petition for Alice Marie Johnson to receive clemency for her conviction.
 On Wednesday, June 6, 2018, President Trump announced his decision to award Alice Marie Johnson a pardon for the remainder of her sentence and she has now been released from prison.
 Alice Marie Johnson marks the second clemency grant President Trump has bestowed for a case backed by a celebrity.